 The NDVI value ranges from -1 to 1 and shows the vigor of the crop:

-⦁ Values close to 1: the more intense the green, the more vigorous the vegetation and vegetation cover.
-We must take into account whether we are working with extensive or intensive farming, or if there is bare soil, since all this will be taken into account by the index.
-And it will also measure the vigor of the underbrush.
+- Values close to 1: the more intense the green, the more vigorous the vegetation and vegetation cover.
+We must consider whether we are working with extensive or intensive farming or if there is bare soil since the index will consider all this.
+It will also measure the vigor of the underbrush.

 3. What is the GNDVI and how does it differ from NDVI?